 Why not try out the six-station fitness trail which includes an abs bench, balance beams, leap frog and parallel bars?

 The stations are placed in a circular 600-metre course around the park with an information board at the beginning of the trail to guide you around the apparatus.

 This scheduled ancient monument is one of the country's finest remaining earthworks from the British Civil War (1642-51).
 Queen’s Sconce is distinctively star-shaped when viewed from the air and is one of nine siege works remaining in a recognisable state in and around Newark.
 It’s considered an internationally important heritage feature, and is surrounded by open space and playing fields.

 Civil war trail

 Two of the eight information boards for Newark’s civil war trail are located in the park.
 The trail, which is accessed via an app, uses augmented reality technology.
 Pointing your smart phone at a still picture on the boards triggers a re-enacted video scene from the 17th century.

 The trail films can be witnessed at eight locations around Newark, including the National Civil War Centre.
 They recall episodes from Newark's pivotal role in the 17th century British Civil Wars.

 Rumbles cafe is run by Rumbles Catering Project, a charity providing education and training for people with learning difficulties.

 It has a five-star hygiene rating and Healthy Options Takeaway (HOT), including vegetarian options.

-The cafe offers outside seating and a take-away service Wednesday to Friday each week 10am to 5pm, Saturday 8.30am to 5pm and Sunday 8.30am to 4pm but closed each Monday and Tuesday (unless its the school holidays).
+The cafe offers outside seating and a take-away service 7 days a week 10am to 5pm, Saturday 8.30am to 5pm and Sunday 8.30am to 4pm (unless its the school holidays).